 Suicide is preventable and one of the ways to save someone who is at risk is to recognise the signs that someone is slipping into depression or having suicidal thoughts.
 This is not the time to focus solely on casting out demons, but realising when a young person needs help and know-how to get them the help they need.

-1. Never Dismiss What They Talk About.
+1. Never Dismiss What They Talk About

 People who take their lives don’t want to die, but rather want to end their pain.
 They generally feel at the end of their rope and do not see a way out, so they want to take what they think will cure their hopelessness.
 Never dismiss the talk of suicide as just threats.
 They might talk openly about wanting to die or are fixated on the topic of death and dying.
-There’s also extreme, frequent or occasional usage of some words or phrase while communicating.
+There’s also extreme, frequent or occasional usage of some words or phrases while communicating.

 Changes in their pattern of behaviour could be a warning sign.
 Suddenly avoiding friends and family, losing interest in activities and social events, and becoming isolated are indications of depressive behaviours.

-3. Shows despair.
+3. Shows despair

-The person may talk openly about unbearable pain, or feeling like they’re a burden on others.
+The person may talk openly about unbearable pain or feeling like they’re a burden on others.
 This includes their social media accounts, they might feel safe to share their thoughts here.
 If you notice this; please raise the alarm and tell a trusted person.

 4. Shows swings in mood or sleep.